Waltontan/FinalProject/README.md

     4. In the "Application code" section, select "Upload your code"
         - Select "Local file" > "Choose file" and select the `.zip` file you have built
     5. Select "Configure more options"
-        1. Select "Software" > "Edit"
-            - Provide the environment properties based on your environment variables in [_config.template.sh](app/_config.template.sh) or [_config.template.bat](app/_config.template.bat).
-            - Select "Save"
-        2. Select "Capacity" > "Edit"
+        1. Select "Capacity" > "Edit"
-            - Under "Instance types", ensure that only "t2.micro" is selected.
+            - This model requires a reasonable amount of capacity to perform the machine learning (c5.xlarge used in demo).
             - Select "Save"
     6. Select "Create app"